metacpan/metacpan-cpan-extracted/distros/M/MVC-Neaf/README.md

 * Don't rely on side effects.
 Use *explicit* functions receiving *arguments* and returning *a value*.

-* Zeroconf: everything can be configured, nothing needs to.
+* Zeroconf: everything can be configured, nothing needs to be.

 * It's not software unless you can run it.